progin2037/water_supply_forecast_rodeo_competition/README.md

 	RUN_HYPERPARAMS_TUNING is set to False.
 Models' hyperparameters were already read from model_params.py but creating hyperparameters by yourself is also supported to check if hardcoded hyperparameters are indeed the output of running the function.
 Keep in mind that hyperparameters optimization takes long (20-50 hours).
 	5. get_predictions.py - it runs trained models on the test data and saves the results.
 Forecast Stage doesn't use a static test set	but it is still helpful to have a working prediction pipeline.
+	6. cds_downloads.py - it downloads CDS data (CDS monthly data and seasonal forecasts).
+However, using notebooks/CDS downloads.ipynb is recommended to easier keep track of already downloaded data.
 2. Auxiliary scripts
 	1. utils.py - general utilities, functions/list/dictionary that could be used for different tasks.
 	2. feature_engineering.py - functions to facilitate feature engineering.